 B. Function effectively in multidisciplinary teams and progress to leadership roles.

-The program educational objectives listed above are the basis for the following program outcomes expected of all graduates receiving the B.E.
+The program educational objectives listed above are the basis for the following student outcomes expected of all graduates receiving the B.E.
 (E.E.) degree:

 a. an ability to apply knowledge of mathematics, science and engineering;

 b. an ability to design and conduct experiments, as well as to analyze and interpret data;

 c. an ability to design a system, component, or a process to meet desired needs;

 d. an ability to function on multi-disciplinary teams;

 e. an ability to identify, formulate, and solve real world electrical engineering problems;

 f. an understanding of professional and ethical responsibility;